xinwenfu/GenCyber/FieldTrips/V3/README.md

 Windows UAC (User Account Control) is a security feature in Microsoft Windows that helps prevent unauthorized changes to the operating system.
 It limits application software to standard user privileges until an administrator authorizes an increase in privilege (called elevation).
 When a program tries to make system-level changes—like installing software, modifying system files, or changing Windows settings—UAC pops up a dialog asking for permission.
 * If you’re logged in as a standard user, it will ask for an administrator password.
 * If you’re logged in as an administrator, it will ask you to confirm the action.
+By default in modern Windows (Vista and later), every program you start runs with standard user privileges — even if you are logged in as an administrator.
 This reduces the risk of malware or accidental changes damaging the system, since even if malicious software runs, it cannot silently make high-level changes without triggering a UAC prompt.

 For example, even if you’re logged in as an administrator in Windows, programs (including CMD) do not automatically start with full administrative rights.